lm3nitro/Projects/EDR/Wazuh/Part 2-SSH.md

 ## Analysis

-While the attack is running on the target host, lets check the logs on the target server.
+While the attack is running on the target host, let's check the logs on the target server.
 Here we can see many login attempts.
 We also see the 'error: maximum authentication attempts exceeded ...'.
 This could be a user that has forgotten their password, or it can be seen as malicious activity.

 ![Pasted image 20240428174746](https://github.com/lm3nitro/Projects/assets/55665256/5f4ae516-7dc6-4684-9060-444d360ca6b0)